exercism/v3/languages/swift/exercises/concept/string-components/.docs/instructions.md

 Eager to leave
 ```

-When the guard recites the poem, you will split it into individual lines and respond with the first letters of each line, i.e. ["S", "H", "I", "R", "E"].
+When the guard recites the poem, you will split it into individual lines and respond with the first letters of each line, i.e. `["S", "H", "I", "R", "E"]`.

 The guard will then give you the word formed by the array of letters you replied with for you to put into capitalized word form.
-Finally the password you return is `Shire`, and you'll get in.
+Finally the password you return is `"Shire"`, and you'll get in.

 ## Back door